 Learn how to make a fancy hat.
 This one is so cute with its scalloped edge.
 In this brand new class you will learn how to make a lacey edge and then pick up stitches.
 You will also perfect the front and back increase.
-This is a two part class starting May 17th. from 1-3.
+This is a two part class.
 Class fee is 20.00 for each two-hour session.
 Lorena will teach in the laid-back wicker world of my office.
-Call to reserve a place.
+Call to arrange a time to meet with Lorena.
 Must have basic knitting skills, we’d love to see you.

 Here is what has been going on in Bemus Point this winter..
 Gals from Jamestown,Westfield, Mayville , Dunkirtk and Erie, Pa have been visiting the store and some have been gathering to knit informally in the afternoons or take classes on Saturdays at Imagine!
 Here Amy McElrath models a versatile vest made by Sandy Cannone.
 This is flattering to all figure types and great to wear over jeans or dress it up over a skirt.
 The yarn is Katmandu Chunky from Queensland.
 The project goes quickly.
 Sandy is offering a class by appointment so call if you need help with this one.